 The year long program incorporates all aspects of blood center operations, including whole blood collection, apheresis collections, blood component preparation and curriculum devoted to aiding in the solution of complex transfusion-related problems, including selection of rare donor units for patients’ needs.

-Rotations include Reference Services, the HLA/Platelet Immunology Laboratory, Immunohematology Research Laboratory, National Testing Laboratory for infectious disease testing, and outside hospital rotations for observation of advanced transfusion medicine practices.
+Rotations include Reference Services, the HLA/Platelet Immunology Laboratory, Special Immunohematology Laboratory, National Testing Laboratory for infectious disease testing, and outside hospital rotations for observation of advanced transfusion medicine practices.

-Students attend weekly 2-hour lectures, center-sponsored 6-hour Transfusion Medicine seminars and meet regularly with the Program Director, Dr. George Garratty, and Medical Director, Dr. Joy Fridey.
-The program also sponsors students’ attendance at both the AABB and CBBS annual meetings.
+Students attend weekly 2-hour lectures, center-sponsored 6-hour Transfusion Medicine seminars and meet regularly with the Program Director, Gina Leger, and Medical Director, Dr. Joy Fridey.

 Please contact Kate Hernandez, Community Education Coordinator